Lanzhou: Earthquakes

 Lanzhou experiences earthquakes regularly, although usually at low intensities.
 In 1920 a large earthquake was experienced killing more than 100,000 people in Ningxia and Eastern Gansu province, although only 42 were killed in Lanzhou itself, the low number being attributed to the strong yet flexible nature of the wooden buildings in the city.
 Lanzhou was also affected by 2008 Sichuan earthquake in 2008.

 Demographics

-As of the 2020 Chinese census, Lanzhou surpassed 4 million population for the first time, with a total population of 4,359,446 inhabitants and 3,042,863 in the built-up (or metro) area of 1,112.9 square kilometres (429.7 sq mi) made of the 4 central urban districts, Lanzhou Xin, near the airport, growing very quickly and Honnggu Districts not yet conurbated.
-This marked a significant growth after a period of slower growth.
+As of the 2020 Chinese census, Lanzhou surpassed 4 million population for the first time, with a total population of 4,359,446 inhabitants and 3,042,863 in the built-up (or metro) area of 1,112.9 square kilometres (429.7 sq mi) made of the 4 central urban districts (Chengguan, Qilihe, Anning and Xigu District).
+Lanzhou New Area, near the airport and Honggu Districts are not yet conurbated.
+The growth increased significantly after a period of slower growth.
 The strong growth has been attributed to parents seeking better education opportunities for their children, retired migrant workers returning to Gansu, improved services in the city and government policies.